 You may also wish to consult the ‘How to Apply’ webpages of the Recruitment and Admissions Office website which provide an overview of the entire process.

 When to apply

 We do not have a closing date for receiving applications.
-Applicants are, however, advised to submit their application before July if they aim to commence their studies the following October.
+Applicants are, however, strongly advised to submit their application by the end of June if they aim to commence their studies the following October, although later applications may also be considered.
 The only exception to this is the Doctor of Theology and Ministry (DThM) programme which has an application closing date of 1st June.
 The DThM start date is 1st September each year.

 The above statement relates to study applications and not scholarship applications.
 If you are also applying for a scholarship then you must ensure that you submit your application in good time and no later than the scholarship closing date, otherwise your application will be considered for a study place only.
 Please allow time for your referees to submit their references before the closing date.
 Details of the department’s closing dates for any Durham scholarships available will be published on our website here around October each year.
 The department’s deadlines for the Northern Bridge, the Durham Doctoral Studentships and the Faculty MA Bursaries will be significantly earlier than those suggested by the funding body.
 It is usually around the first week of December (tbc).

 The admission criteria are similar to those for taught MA programmes: essentially, a good first degree in Theology and Religion or another relevant subject.
 However, we are also looking for candidates who are likely to flourish in the full research programme through to PhD.
 Hence we ask for a research proposal between 1,000-1,500 words, although this need not be as developed as if you were applying for direct entry to the PhD, since the first year of the degree provides a structured opportunity to shape it further.

 Stage 4: Consideration by the department and university